rickosborne/cascades/md/25-4-2-a-better-plan.md

 Irene saw and poked the knife back to the far corner of the galley.
 I stepped back, putting my hands between us again.
-In this position my palm leaked rivulets of hot blood down my wrist, creeping up my blouse to my elbow.
+In this position my palm leaked rivulets of hot blood down my wrist, creeping up my blouse sleeves to my elbow.

 Irene stabbed at one of the locks and twisted.
 There was a pop and the cheap clasp snapped open.